hwarz/python-project-49/README.md

 >> Your answer: 25
 Correct!
 ```
 [![asciicast](https://asciinema.org/a/oIAdKA0EdrsfnhEsgPx0qSMhE.svg)](https://asciinema.org/a/oIAdKA0EdrsfnhEsgPx0qSMhE)

-#### :video_game: Brain Progression:
+#### Brain Progression
 `brain-progression`

-The user is shown a series of numbers with a missing number, forming an arithmetic progression.
+The user is shown a arithmetic progression with a missing number.
 The player has to determine this number.

-**Examples:**
+**Examples**
 ```bash
 What number is missing in the progression?
 Question: 3 26 ..
 72 95 118 141 164 187